robbertvdzon/contactdb.v2/README.md

-### Building a contact database using AngularJS, REST services, JEE7, Java8, Apache, Wildfly, MySQL and Docker
+### Building a contact database using AngularJS, REST services, JEE7, Java8, Apache, Wildfly, MySQL, Docker with a HAProxy loadbalancer (note: this project is still in progress..)

 ----------